 In his latest sculptures, Kale has stayed true to his painstakingly elaborate production process, but his adopting different materials such as fiberglass, aluminum and vibrant colors has brought in a more contemporary aesthetic following the stylistic freedom he allowed himself; yet remaining in the true spirit of the surrealist idea of the miraculous, exploring the world of subconscious experience.
 His fantastical works evoke different things to different viewers according to their own emotional states—of intimate desires, longings, connections.
 He is interested in the transference that can occur between his works and the viewers; and merging ancient and contemporary vocabularies is Yücel Kale's way of art making.

-Yücel Kale is an Istanbul based established artist, who began his artistic career two decades ago studying sculpture at Mimar Sinan Fine Arts University, Istanbul (1993-2000).
-In 1997 Kale had his first large-scale solo presentation with C.A.M Art Gallery, Istanbul.
+Yücel Kale is an Istanbul based artist, who studied sculpture at Mimar Sinan Fine Arts University, Istanbul.
+Yücel Kale had his first large-scale solo presentation with C.A.M Art Gallery in Istanbul.
 His work has been exhibited solo or as part of group exhibitions internationally at fairs -Art New York 2017 , Aqua Art Miami 2017, SOFA Sculpture Objects Functional Art and Design, New York (2008), ST-ART Strasbourg Contemporary Art Fair, France (2009), Frankfurt Book Fair, Germany (2008), Asia Pacific Leather Fair Hong Kong(2014), Contemporary Istanbul (2006,2012, 2013)-; at museums, -Museum Der Arbeit in Hamburg, Germany(2009) and Santa Maria della Scala Museum, Siena Italy(2008); at Portside Gallery in Yokohama, and at Youkobo, Japan(2004).
 The artist had also many solo exhibitions nationally, at many established galleries including Galeri Apel, C.A.M.
 Art Gallery, Galeri Selvin, Imoga Art Space and Siyah Beyaz Art Gallery.
 His works are held in private collections.

-The Artbags of Yücel Kale are included at Galeri Selvin's exhibition at Art New York.
-May 3 -7, 2017.
+Yücel Kale at Galeri Selvin's May 2017 exhibition at Art New York.